 This recipe is free of peanuts, tree nuts, eggs, soy, wheat, milk, fish, and sesame as written.

 The biggest allergen in this recipe is shrimp.
 If you are allergic to shrimp but have read this far into the post, thank you for reading and big hugs.
 I have a shrimp-free idea that I will test and let you know how it goes.
 In the meantime, try my Chicken and String Beans recipe.

 One of our family members is allergic to bell peppers.
 I omit jalapenos from the recipe in that situation, just in case there’s cross-reactivity.
 The freshly ground white pepper usually has a nice peppery and spicy taste that we don’t miss the jalapeño.
-You can also use ground white pepper but mix it into the cornstarch first so that it’s evenly distributed.
+You can also use ground white pepper but mix it into the shrimp before adding cornstarch so that the white pepper is evenly distributed.

 Chinese Salt & Pepper Garlic Shrimp

 This Chinese Salt & Pepper Garlic Shrimp recipe is easy to make at home when we skip the deep-fry step and the garlic and scallions make it over the top delicious.
 I recommend using frozen shrimp for optimal freshness and convenience.
 But do remember to thaw overnight or allow a few extra minutes to thaw according to package instructions.